mynodebtc/mynode_docs/docs/lightning/zap.md

   </figure>
 </center>

-In your the myNode GUI, open the LND Connect page and enter your myNode password.
+In your the MyNode GUI, open the LND Connect page and enter your MyNode password.
 In the Zap app, scan the QR code in the "gRPC Local IP" tab.

 <center>
   <figure>